petebachant/petebachant.github.io/_posts/2025-10-17-single-button.md

 Fully-automated workflows are much less common in science, but the value comes from the same principles.

-Imagine a computational workflow like the one below.
+Imagine a workflow like the one below.
 It involves installing dependencies, downloading data, running scripts in different languages, running notebooks, saving and uploading figures to